IFB Gaming

 4. Health and Accessibility Through Collaboration

-Collaborating with NHS Digital, IFB Gaming is driving change in healthcare.
-By testing the usability of the NHS app and website, IFB Gaming ensures that these platforms are accessible, relatable, and effective for diverse communities.
-Its work in diversifying datasets and understanding barriers to healthcare access is shaping a more inclusive NHS for England.
+Collaborating with the NHS, IFB Gaming is driving change in healthcare.
+Our usability tests of the NHS app and website ensure that healthcare platforms are accessible, relatable, and usable for our diverse communities.

 5. Advocacy for Policy Change

-IFB Gaming isn’t just about creating impactful programmes—it’s about influencing systems.
-The organisation actively works with policymakers, using research and real-world stories to advocate for policies that close the digital divide, promote education, and address inequalities.
+IFB Gaming isn’t just about creating impactful programmes; we are influencing systems.
+We actively work with policymakers, using research and real-world stories to advocate for policies that close the digital divide, promote education, and address inequalities.

 6. Innovation with Measurable Impact